Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Introduction

 Einstein's theory of General Relativity (GR) has famously passed every experimental test thrown at it, despite its apparent failure to represent an acceptable theory of quantum gravity.
 This failure is primarily due to the theory's massive coupling constant, a feature that renders it inherently power counting non-renormalizable after quantization.
 Naturally, it has long been the dream of theorists to establish an extension to GR that represents a predictive quantum theory that reproduces the predictions of GR in the classical limit, at least to the level of modern experiments.
 The most natural way to extend GR is to simply include second powers of curvature tensors in the action at the classical level, since these kind of terms inevitably appear anyway as quantum corrections to GR \cite{tHooft1974}.
 The most general of these actions, which contains the three independent squares of the Riemann tensor, is known as quadratic gravity (QG) \cite{Salvio2018}.

-QG passes the first test of a satisfactory quantum theory of gravity as it may be quantized in terms of a dimensionless coupling constant and is indeed renormalizable, as was shown by Stelle \cite{Stelle1977}.
+QG passes the first test of a satisfactory quantum theory of gravity as it may be quantized in terms of a dimensionless coupling constant and is indeed renormalizable, as was shown by Stelle \cite{Stelle1977} (see also \cite{Buchbinder,Elizalde1995a,Elizalde1996} for studies of the renormalization group in QG).
 However, despite this important feature, there are complications that come from including quadratic powers of curvature tensors, namely, they generically lead to the presence of additional gravitational degrees of freedom (DOFs) as compared to GR.
-This is a consequence of the fact that the curvature squares are necessarily fourth-order in derivatives.
+This is a consequence of the fact that the curvature-squared terms are necessarily fourth-order in derivatives.
 There are various ways to deal with the ``hidden" DOFs in QG, but for the purposes of this paper, we find it beneficial to expose them from the start via the introduction of auxiliary fields that return the original action after being integrated out.
 This kind of trick is common practice, but it alone is not enough to see all the propagating DOFs at the level of the action.
-After introducing the auxiliary field, we will also introduce Stückelberg fields (along with associated gauge symmetries) in the style of \cite{Kugo2014}, a procedure that is equivalent to the exchange of second-class for first-class constraints in the Hamiltonian picture.
+After introducing auxiliary fields, we will also introduce Stückelberg fields (with associated gauge symmetries) in the style of \cite{Kugo2014}, a procedure that is equivalent to the exchange of second-class for first-class constraints in the Hamiltonian picture.
 The auxiliary and Stückelberg tricks paired together will leave us with an action where a full separation of the gravitational DOFs is clearly manifest.
 Construction of this second-order (first-class) formalism will be the subject of Section \ref{sec:secondorder}.